DuendeInexistente/Cirque/ShortStories/thief.md

 They were almost positively sure that didn't have to do with their compact stature.
 Which was totally a perk when avoiding arrows, really, why would the thief even be bothered by being efficiently designed?
 There was no reasonable reason to.

-*Clang.* An arrow bounced against their shoulder, and albeit the tip had only barely hit the light metal armor before the fluffy silk over it stopped it dry, it was still an arrow with enough weight behind it to throw them back a few steps, and that was as much of a warning as about anyone needed.
+*Clang.* An arrow bounced against their shoulder, and although the tip had only barely hit the light metal armor before the fluffy silk over it stopped it dry, it was still an arrow with enough weight behind it to throw them back a few steps, and that was as much of a warning as about anyone needed.

 *Don't be too silly to be centered.*

 They ensured that their sack was intact, their yellow googles tied firm, and there was nothing caught on their outer layer of black and purple silks before taking a run for it, choosing little used alleys.
 Some of them were half covered by the flooding water.
 This was good, because the thief could shake their boots until spell four activated and *bounce* on the water like a trampoline, reaching enough height to climb a ceiling after several increasingly tall bunnylike hops.

 A pegasus guard looked at them there, shocked, holding a crossbow.